✅ This post was reviewed and corrected as part of the 2026 Historical Accuracy Update.

 Operational Use:

 Introduced in 1943, the Panzerschreck was deployed by German infantry as a primary handheld AT weapon alongside the Panzerfaust.
 Its design was influenced by the American bazooka, with captured units studied and adapted by German engineers.
 The Panzerschreck’s larger caliber allowed it to penetrate thicker armor compared to its American counterpart.
 The weapon required a two-person crew: one to aim and fire, and another to load and carry additional rockets.
-Due to the backblast, operators had to be cautious about their surroundings, avoiding confined spaces to prevent injury (Once fired, the propeling charge of the rocket continued to burn for about 2 M after exiting the tube, necessitating the blast shield to protect the operator) The Panzerschreck was effective against Allied tanks, prompting countermeasures such as additional armor and protective skirts.
+Due to the backblast, operators had to be cautious about their surroundings, avoiding confined spaces to prevent injury (Once fired, the propelling charge of the rocket continued to burn for about 2 M after exiting the tube, necessitating the blast shield to protect the operator).
+The Panzerschreck was effective against Allied tanks, prompting countermeasures such as additional armor and protective skirts.
 The rockets used were 88-MM in diameter, weighing approximately 3.3 Kg, and featured a hollow-charge explosive capable of penetrating substantial armor thickness.

 German WWII Hafthohlladung Magnetic Anti-Tank Bundle (IMA-USA)All personnel of the regiment were trained to use magnetic AT hollow charge’s and Panzerentwurfminen (AT grenades), as well as Panzerfausts (recoilless AT grenade launchers).
 The 15th Company, by way of experiment, was provided with several Einstoss-flammenwerfers (para-flamethrowers) which proved very effective.

 The 17th Company, after its activation in the summer of 1944, was equipped with twelve 20-MM AA machine guns and four 20-MM triple-barreled guns.
 The regiment’s communications system was considerably better than that of an Army regiment.
 The signal communication platoon of each battalion had four telephone subsections and six radio sections each equipped with one ‘Dora’ (Torn.fu.d2 Dora radio) instrument (later called ‘Gustav’); the signal platoon of the regiment had four telephone subsections and switchboard team having a 12-line switchboard, and six radio sections with one ‘Berta’ (Torn.E.b.
 Field Receiver) each.
-In addition there were two radio sections with one pack receiver each; each radio section also had one 35-watt instrument (for communicating with aircraft) and one 70-watt instrument (for communicating with ground forces during airlanding operations).
+In addition, there were two radio sections with one pack receiver each; each radio section also had one 35-watt instrument (for communicating with aircraft) and one 70-watt instrument (for communicating with ground forces during airlanding operations).
 The heavy weapons companies had their own communication sections, including telephone and pack radio subsections.

 Einstoss-Flammenwerfers-46The regiment’s motor transport was inadequate.
-On the average, each company had only two trucks.
+On average, each company had only two trucks.
 When the Allied invasion began, the regiment had a total of seventy trucks with a total capacity of slightly more than one hundred tons, but among them were more than fifty different types of manufacture—German, French, Italian, and British.
 The regimental commander, in his last operations report before the beginning of the invasion, evaluated the regiment’s combat efficiency as follows: ‘The regiment is completely fit for air landing operations, but only conditionally fit for ground combat because it does not have enough heavy antitank weapons and motor transport‘.

 (Note)5It is not quite clear why the regimental commander evaluated his unit as being completely fit for air landing operations, but only conditionally fit for ground combat.
 One surely presupposes the other in the case of a systematic training, which the regiment had received.
 In matters of supply, the regiment was naturally always dependent on the support of Wehrmacht forces.
 (Pemsel)